hitabisgmbh/oaklean/docs/SensorInterfaces.md

 > Unfortunately `powermetrics` needs root priviliges and we haven't discovered a work around yet.

 ### How to use it?
-In order to use the `powermetrics` Sensor Interface simple add this to the `.oaklean` config file in your project:
+In order to use the `powermetrics` Sensor Interface simple add this to the `.oaklean` or to the `.oaklean.local` config file in your project:
 ```json
 // .oaklean
 {